Patrick Hillery: Phone calls to Áras an Uachtaráin

+Later period as President

 Having been re-elected unopposed in 1983, Hillery (until then) shared the distinction with Seán T. O'Kelly and Éamon de Valera of serving two full terms as President of Ireland.
-He was one of three holders of the office of President who did not face popular election for the office, the others being Douglas Hyde and Cearbhall Ó Dálaigh.
+He was one of three holders of the office of President who did not face a popular election for the office, the others being Douglas Hyde and Cearbhall Ó Dálaigh.
 Hillery left office in 1990, serving the maximum two terms, widely applauded for his integrity, honesty and devotion to duty.
-The previous image of Hillery, as low key, dull and unexciting (except for the bizarre sex rumours), had been somewhat undermined.
+The previous image of Hillery, as low-key, dull and unexciting (except for the bizarre sex rumours), had been somewhat undermined.
 President Hillery retired from public life.

 He re-entered public life in 2002, during the second referendum on the Nice Treaty, when he urged a yes vote.

 Foreign assessment

 In 2002, state papers released by the British Public Record Office under the thirty-year rule, published in the Irish media, revealed how Hillery was viewed.
-A briefing paper – prepared for the Foreign Secretary, Sir Alec Douglas-Home, and the Secretary of State for Northern Ireland, William Whitelaw – observed about Hillery, then Minister for Foreign Affairs:
+A briefing paper – prepared for the Foreign Secretary, Alec Douglas-Home, and the Secretary of State for Northern Ireland, William Whitelaw – observed about Hillery, then Minister for Foreign Affairs:

 Death

 Patrick Hillery died on 12 April 2008, in his Dublin home, following a short illness.
 His family agreed to a full state funeral for the former president.
 He was buried at St. Fintan's Cemetery, Sutton, Dublin.

 In tributes, President Mary McAleese said "He was involved in every facet of policy-making that paved the way to a new, modern Ireland.
 Today, we detect his foresight and pioneering agenda everywhere – a free education system, a dynamic, well-educated people, a successful economy and a thriving membership of the European Union, one of the single most transformative events for this country."
 Taoiseach Bertie Ahern said he "was a man of great integrity, decency and intelligence, who contributed massively to the progress of our country and he is assured of an honoured place in Ireland's history".

 In the Dáil and Seanad, he was praised by all political leaders and parties during expressions of sympathy on 15 April 2008.

 In the graveside oration, Tánaiste Brian Cowen said Hillery was "A humble man of simple tastes, he has been variously described as honourable, decent, intelligent, courteous, warm and engaging.
 He was all of those things and more."

+In April 2023 a stamp to mark the 100th anniversary of his birth was issued.